Capital Area Multimodal Gateway: Description

 The 7,300 ft2 station building includes a public waiting area, concessions, Amtrak and intercity bus ticket counters, and public restrooms.
 There are also three internal vestibules which can be accessed by users during the time the station is unstaffed and closed for the day.
 Outside are separate covered waiting areas for Amtrak and intercity bus riders, a bike storage area, a customer pick-up and drop-off area, and 150 long-term parking spaces.

 Services

 Amtrak's Blue Water provides a single daily round-trip between Chicago, Illinois and Port Huron, Michigan.
-Amtrak Thruway Motorcoach provides a connection to long-distance trains in Toledo, Ohio.
+Amtrak Thruway provides a connection to long-distance trains in Toledo, Ohio.
 Indian Trails, in partnership with Greyhound, offers long-distance bus service to various destinations in Michigan.
 Megabus served the station from 2013 to 2016.

 Local CATA bus routes 20, 35, 39 stop at the station, and the facility also offers taxicab and bike-sharing.
 The property also has space on its south end of the site along the CSX Plymouth Subdivision to construct an additional platform for future passenger rail services if needed.